Azure/azure-dev/templates/todo/projects/nodejs-mongo/.repo/bicep/README.md

 - `Environment Name`: This will be used as a prefix for the resource group that will be created to hold all Azure resources.
 This name should be unique within your Azure subscription.
 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.

-> NOTE: This template may only be used used with following Azure locations:
->
-> - Central US
-> - East Asia
-> - East US 2
-> - West Europe
-> - West US 2
->
-> If you attempt to use the template with an unsupported region, the provision step will fail.

 > NOTE: This may take a while to complete as it executes three commands: `azd init` (initializes environment), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it provisions and deploys your application.